code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 - Experience building developer infrastructure
 - Expertise in some of these technologies preferred: Ruby / Rails, JavaScript, Sinatra, SQL/Databases/MySQL, React

-## <a name="engineer" href="#engineer">Software Engineer (Seattle, WA)</a>

-**Job Summary:**

-Code.org is building interactive tutorials for computer science courses starting as early as Kindergarten through 12th grade.
-You can see our latest tutorials at [studio.code.org](https://studio.code.org).
-With tens of millions of students using our tutorials in over 45 languages and in 180+ countries, this is an opportunity to redefine how computer science is taught, not only in the USA but worldwide.

-**Skills and Qualifications:**

-- A Bachelor's degree or greater in Computer Science
-- **Minimum** of 3-5 years of experience as a software engineer working on Web sites or services
-- Experience with startup culture preferred
-- Expertise/Experience in some of these technologies preferred
-	- Rails
-	- Ruby
-	- JavaScript
-	- Sinatra
-	- SQL/Databases/Mysql
-	- React
-	- Testing: Ruby, Selenium
-	- Angular

-Email resume, cover letter, and/or LinkedIn profile to <a href="mailto:jobs@code.org">jobs@code.org</a>.

 ## <a name="design" href="#design">UX / Visual Designer (Seattle, WA)</a>
 **Job Summary:**